Mastering Format Specifications in Verilog and SystemVerilog: A Comprehensive Guide

 This will display the current simulation time (5 time units) when it is called.

-Whether you're a seasoned veteran or a newcomer to Verilog and SystemVerilog, understanding and using format specifications can significantly enhance your coding and debugging process.
-They allow for clear, concise, and context-specific displays of data, making your output more readable and your code easier to debug.
+Whether you're an experienced developer or a newcomer to Verilog and SystemVerilog, mastering format specifications can greatly enhance your coding and debugging process.
+These specifications enable clear, concise, and context-specific data displays, improving the readability of your output and making your code easier to debug.